Several killed in 'brawl' in Kazakhstan | DW | 08.02.2020

 Eight people were killed and dozens wounded in a series of clashes across several villages in Kazakhstan on Saturday, Interior Minister Yerlan Turgumbayev said.

+Around 70 people were involved in an initial brawl, the minister said, with around 300 more arriving later from nearby villages.

+Two police officers were wounded by gun fire as police tried to take control of the situation.
+The police have arrested 47 people and detained two shot guns.

-The attacks took place in Kazakhstan's southern Zhambyl province, about three hours by car from Kazakhstan's largest city Almaty.
+The attacks took place in Kazakhstan's southern Zhambyl province, about three hours by car from Almaty, the largest city in the country of 19 million.

 The region is home to a significant Dungan population, an ethnically Chinese Muslim minority group.
 Titular Kazakhs are widely believed to have carried out the attacks against the minority group, though the authorities have not confirmed the origin of the conflict.